ElocF/GSS-LUPI-2024-Hackathon/1 Getting familiar with Git and GitHub/Instructions.md

 ## Hello World
-better than my useless ramblings lets start off with a quick tutorial produced by none other than GitHub, feel free to make a repo that is acutally usful to you
+better than my useless ramblings lets start off with a quick tutorial produced by none other than GitHub, feel free to make a repo that is acutally useful to you
 <>
 [Hello World Tutorial](https://docs.github.com/en/get-started/start-your-journey/hello-world)
 <br>